Wedding of King Leopold III of the Belgians and Princess Astrid of Sweden

 by Emily McMahon © Unofficial Royalty 2017

-Prince Leopold, Duke of Brabant (the future King Leopold III of the Belgians) and Princess Astrid of Sweden were married in a civil ceremony in the throne room of the Royal Palace in Stockholm, Sweden on November 4, 1926, and in a religious ceremony on November 10, 1926, at St. Michael and St. Gudula Cathedral in Brussels, Belgium.
+Prince Leopold, Duke of Brabant (the future King Leopold III of the Belgians) and Princess Astrid of Sweden were married in a civil ceremony in the throne room of the Royal Palace in Stockholm, Sweden on November 4, 1926, and in a religious ceremony on November 10, 1926, at the Cathedral of St. Michael and St. Gudula in Brussels, Belgium.

 Leopold’s Early Life

 The product of a happy marriage (particularly for a royal couple), Leopold had a contented, rather bohemian upbringing.
-Unlike his uncle and predecessor Leopold II, Albert preferred a quieter, almost middle-class domestic life for his family.
-He and Elisabeth were well-educated and enthusiastic in the development of a Belgian cultural scene, Elisabeth being particularly supportive of musicians.
-Elisabeth was also an avid gardener and encouraged her son’s budding interest in botany.
+Unlike his uncle and predecessor King Leopold II, Albert preferred a quieter, almost middle-class domestic life for his family.
+Albert and Elisabeth were well-educated and enthusiastic about developing a Belgian cultural scene.
+Elisabeth was particularly supportive of musicians.
+She was also an avid gardener and encouraged her son’s budding interest in botany.
 Albert was known to jump into haystacks with his children while on vacation in the Belgian countryside.
-Leopold was known to be close to his father and shared with him a love of outdoor sports.
+Leopold was close to his father and shared with him a love of outdoor sports.

-Following a short stay with his siblings in the United Kingdom, Leopold fought as a private and later a sergeant in the 12th Belgian Regiment during World War I, a war that was particularly devastating to his home country.
+Following a short stay with his siblings in the United Kingdom, Leopold served as a private and later a sergeant in the 12th Belgian Regiment during World War I, particularly devastating to his home country.
 Leopold held the unique position of being the youngest known soldier to fight for Belgium during the war.
 He was fully enlisted by his father at the age of 13.
-The enlistment was not a ceremonial one – Leopold was treated as any other Belgian private during his service.
+The enlistment was not a ceremonial one.
+Leopold was treated as any other Belgian private during his service.
 The 12th Belgian Regiment was later named in honor of its most famous soldier.

 Leopold thrived at sports during his school years.
-After he had completed his education, Leopold maintained his physical regimen by swimming, riding, and – like his father – mountain climbing.
-He also enjoyed some of the typical pursuits of young royal men of the time – fast cars, airplanes, and photography.
+After he completed his education, Leopold maintained his physical regimen by swimming, riding, and, like his father, mountain climbing.
+He also enjoyed some of the typical pursuits of young royal men of the time, fast cars, airplanes, and photography.
 Leopold also had a very keen interest in boxing, later following well-known American boxers such as Jack Dempsey and Gene Tunney.

 For more information about Leopold see: